 The problem is that few people talk about this.
 And I don’t mean just about men’s suicide rates, but suicidal men don’t talk about their suicidal thoughts.
-Men don’t talk about other men’s suicidal thoughts.
-Men are socialized to keep quiet about their problems and handle them on their own.
+Men also don’t talk about other men’s suicidal thoughts.
+Men are socialized to keep quiet about their problems and handle them on their own, especially any problems with their mental health.
 Obviously, this is having some tragic repercussions.

 I don’t expect this to be necessarily earth-shattering.
-But I do hope it can give some men who suffer from suicidal thoughts a little reassurance and make suicide a little less stigmatized for people.
+But I do hope it can give some people who suffer from suicidal thoughts a little respite and understanding that they’re not alone, and there is a way out.

 So without further ado, I’ll let Dave take over…